Pwn-Solo/pwn-solo.github.io/_posts/2026-05-20-QuickHealVuln.md

 The exposed commands allow an attacker to overwrite system binaries, delete audit logs, or rename files to facilitate DLL hijacking against privileged processes.

 ### Self-Protection Bypass
-Quick Heal's kernel-level trust mechanism is completely disabled for the duration of the attack, rendering all process-based protection ineffective.
+Quick Heal's kernel level trust mechanism is completely disabled for the duration of the attack, rendering all process based protection ineffective.